edwardoughton/itmlogic/docs/getting-started.rst

             },
         'properties': {
             'id': 'Mursley'
         }
     }

-The terrain path is then specified as a geojson line:
+The terrain path is then specified as a line feature:

 .. code-block:: python